 I personally cannot commit to following a detailed new recipe every night of the week.
 That is overwhelming and is going to create a long shopping list!
 I do feel that most people can commit to something one night a week though.
 Make it an event!
 It can be fun to try something new- play some music and put on that apron!
 If it turns out awful, hey, it’s one night.
 At least it broke up the monotony.
 Was it a hit?
 Congratulations, you just added a new meal to the rotation.
 If you make a new recipe every week, even if you only liked half of them, that’s 26 options to add to your arsenal at the end of a year!

 Not sure where to find the perfect recipe?
 Obviously, the internet (especially Pinterest!) has no shortage of recipes for you to try.
-However, not all of them are necessarily healthy.
-I’ve compiled a list of websites that have healthy recipes along with the nutrition facts: What’s For Dinner.
+I have a list of websites for recipes at the office to share with patients.
 Don’t be afraid to ask friends and colleagues for recipes as well.